RaivenBarolo/Finmark-on-going-/README.md

 # Finmark-on-going-
-This served as draft for actual website (on going)
+This will serve as draft for actual website (on going)